 Upgrading to dual band will get your network’s performance to where you need it to be, simple as that.
 Dual band is better for closer range and higher bandwidth activities because of its premium signal quality.

 The Cream of the Crop VPN WIFi Routers

 Are you looking for the best dual band routers?
 Maybe we haven’t convinced you and you still want to go with single band?
 After all, if you are primarily using a router for wired purposes, single band does not matter as much as Gigabit ports, which are ten times faster than standard Ethernet ports.

-The most popular DD-WRT router for wired users only are the Asus RT-N16 and the Asus RT-AC56U, one of which is single band and one of which is dual band AC.
+The most popular DD-WRT router for wired users only are and the Linksys WRT3200ACM DD-WRT and the Netgear R7000 DD-WRT AC1900 (long time FlashRouter bestseller), one of which is dual band AC and one of which is single band.
 Luckily for you, we offer plenty of both options, and we’ve assembled a list of the top dual band and single band routers that we offer here at FlashRouters.

 Our top-end routers offer better 2.4 power than many routers and up to 10X the speed of older Wireless-G Routers.
 Not only that, our routers offer speeds that allow HD streaming (for activities like watching Netflix) with much less interference.
-Check out the top Wireless Routers of 2015 or you can’t go wrong with any of the choices below:
+Check out the top most popular Wireless Routers right now or you can’t go wrong with any of the choices below:

-- Netgear R8000 x6 DDWRT – Wireless-AC AC3200 Mbps with an amazing processor and 6 external antennas.
+- Netgear R7800 X4S DDWRT – Wireless-AC AC2600 Mbps with an amazing processor and 4 external antennas.

 - Linksys WRT1900ACS DD-WRT – Top speed processor of 1.6 GHz.

-- Asus RT-AC56U Tomato – The economy AC model with a powerful 800 MHz processor but no external antennas under $250.
+- Asus RT-AC56U Tomato – The economy AC model with a powerful 800 MHz processor but no external antennas.